from places like this...

 In Pakistan, when the poorest people have a medical emergency, they sell everything they have to pay for medical care.
 When that is not enough, they take a loan from the brick-kiln owners and agree to pay off the loan by working at the kiln.
 Quickly they find that they are unable to earn enough to cover their expenses and loan-interest.
 So they remain trapped, working 14 hours a day, seven days a week for the rest of their lives.
 Find out more about bonded-labor slavery.

 At freeslaves.org, we redeem these families by paying the debt they owe to the kiln owners.
 The average cost to free a person is $220.
 We arrange accommodation and work, and we provide the family with food and finance to get started in their new life.
 This process of redemption ensures a fresh and safe start to life for our families, free from the stress of bonded debt and the fear of retaliation.
 This is ALL possible because of people like you.
 Even small donations add up to make a big difference.
 Please join us and experience the joy of setting a family free.

 people freed in 2018

 Children of enslaved families rarely have access to an education.
 Many are born in the kilns and know of no other world than the clay and bricks of the kiln.
-As part of our support for bonded-labor families, we run five schools in four towns and villages, educating enslaved or very poor children.
+As part of our support for bonded-labor families, we run six schools in four towns and villages, educating enslaved or very poor children.
 There is no shortage of need, and it is an incredible gift for parents in slavery to see their children educated and given the hope of a future.

 Want to help?
 Get in on the action and sponsor some education.
 We need people like you to help to keep this going!
 Even small monthly donations combine to make a big difference.